Flag of Connecticut: Other flags

+In 1891, the Governor held a large state Military parade in Niantic.
+During the precession a group of troop carried a guidon with the state coat of arms.

 During the Spanish-American War, the state organized two regiments of infantry (1st & 3rd) and three artillery batteries.
 The infantry carried the Stars and Stripes bearing the name of the regiment on the stripes.
 Their regimental flag was blue with the state coat of arms in the center and the name of the regiment placed above in gold.

 In 1900, the New York Society of Sons of the Revolution sent the historic Nathen Hale schoolhouse to the Connecticut Society Sons of the Revolution.
 One year later, members of the society got permission to move and restore the building.
 To celebrate the restoration, the society invited Governor McLean and some companies of the National Guard to celebrate.
 The men carried with them a state flag and a state banner.
 The banner design was not described, but it most likely flew vertically.

+In 1912, state delegates when to the Democratic National Convention in Baltimore, they carried with them a state banner.
+It was made of blue silk and bore the words "Our choice of president-Simeon E. Baldwin," and the coat of arms in the middle incorrectly bearing oak leafs instead of grapevines.
+At the top of it was a triangle with the word "Connecticut."
+The whole thing measured 8 feet long, it also bore some scars from other delegates trying to tear it from the bearers.

 Historical flags used in Connecticut

 The naval Red Ensign of the former Kingdom of England, from which the flags of New England are derived.

 The First Flag (and Ensign) of New England used by merchant ships sailing out of New England ports.

 After the union of England and Scotland, some New England ensigns used the British Union Flag rather than St. George's Cross.

 The Flag of New England with St George's Cross removed.